gitter-badger/enkluplayer/README.md

 ##### HoloLens

-To enable crash logging, we add a small bit of code to the generated `App.cs` file:
+*To enable crash logging*, we add a small bit of code to the generated `App.cs` file:

 ```csharp
 CoreApplication.UnhandledErrorDetected += (sender, eventArgs) =>